 NASA Engineer Wins Space Act Award Invention that Helps Deaf People Hear Again

 More than 100 inventors, including the father of the cochlear implant, received recognition at the Sixth Annual Kennedy Space Center Space Act Award Luncheon.
 KSC’s Technology Commercialization Office Chief Jim Aliberti and Spaceport Engineering and Technology Director Jim Heald welcomed the inventors.
 NASA held the event at the KSC Visitor Complex’s Debus Center.

 This is the third consecutive year KSC earned more Space Act Award dollars than any other NASA civil service center.
 The fiscal year 2002 award amount of $190,850 is proportionately divided among the four areas of awards.
 According to KSC Center Director Roy Bridges, the accomplishment displays the Center workforce is hardworking, and creative.

 “It makes my day to see this becoming an annual thing,” Bridges said.
 “You’re creating a standard and improving the quality of life.”

-Not only did Adam Kissiah finally receive well-deserved praise for inventing the cochlear implant 25 years ago, but he also won an award for $21,000.
+Not only did Adam Kissiah finally receive well-deserved praise for inventing the cochlear implant 25 years ago, he also won an award for $21,000.
 His monetary award is the largest award for a single inventor in KSC history.
 While medical centers worldwide use Kissiah’s invention, he’s humble about his impact.
 “Regardless of what level of participation I had, it is nice to know I contributed to making many lives better,” he said.

 Another Space Act Award recipient, Allan Dianic, who is an ENSCO Inc. employee, met Kissiah at the ceremony with a warm “thanks” for the invention.
 Dianic’s two-year-old daughter, Victoria, regained full hearing in August after receiving a cochlear implant.
 “It’s wonderful to get a chance to meet the inventor of the technology that made it possible for my child to hear,” he said.

 The Space Act Awards program is possible due to the Space Act of 1958.
-It provides official recognition and to grant equitable monetary awards.
-It provides awards for inventions and other scientific and technical contributions.
+The prestigious award provides official recognition and grants equitable monetary awards.
+In addition, it provides awards for inventions and other scientific and technical contributions.
 It focuses on inventions that have helped to achieve NASA’s aeronautical and space goals.
 The awards help stimulate and encourage the creation and reporting of similar contributions in the future.